 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Tokyo, and many of them are cheaper than your average hotel.
 Click here to get $40 off your next booking with Airbnb.

 Below are some popular tours in Tokyo that you might enjoy doing.

 - Kamakura & Tokyo Bay Full-Day Bus Tour from Tokyo

-Tokyo is an incredible city to visit and in our opinion, it should be on every traveller’s list of places to see.
+Tokyo is an incredible city to visit and in our opinion, it should be on every traveler’s list of places to see.
 Do make sure you set aside at least 3 days for Tokyo, as the city is really large, the list of best things to do in Tokyo is endless and it takes a bit of time to maneuver from one district to the next.
 I think in many ways this city will surprise you and will most definitely leave a lasting impression.